dcmaddix/dcmaddix.github.io/_teaching/2014-spring-teaching-1.md

 I taught an on-campus version as well as an open source public version with 5000 students enrolled worldwide on Stanford's lagunitas learning platform from 2016-2018.

 See the introductory video [here](https://www.youtube.com/watch?v=j0jb6KQJC2w) and course description [here](https://explorecourses.stanford.edu/search?view=catalog&filter-coursestatus-Active=on&q=CME%20292:%20Advanced%20MATLAB%20for%20Scientific%20Computing&academicYear=20162017).

+I was awarded Senior Teaching Fellow in 2018.